gagandaroach/rosie/docs/web/codeserver.md

 ![RunDebugger](../_images/code_run_debug.png)

 ### Installing Extension

+To install the python extension, select the extension button in the sidebar and search for python.

 **Note:** There is a bug with the most recent version of python vscode extension - `v2021.x` To enable python debugging, you must install a previous verious of the extension.
 You can do this with the dropdown menu next to uninstall.
 Select the most recent `2020.x` version of the python extension.